 Two people hold giant crayons as they color on the ground around them

-Coloring Through Life with Alzheimer's
+Coloring Through Life With Alzheimer's

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Coloring was her meditation
+Art therapy was her meditation

 Joan sitting in a chair coloring an image.